-Another obvious flaw of the study is that the nature of the control group It is not stated very clearly but it seems that the baby as left alone with the acupuncturist for 10 minutes.
-A far better control would have been to have the baby cuddled by it’s mother, or by a nurse.
+Another obvious flaw of the study is that the nature of the control group.
+It is not stated very clearly but it seems that the baby was left alone with the acupuncturist for 10 minutes.
+A far better control would have been to have the baby cuddled by its mother, or by a nurse.
 That’s what was used by Olafsdottir et al (2001) in a study that showed cuddling worked just as well as another form of quackery, chiropractic, to stop babies crying.

 Manufactured doubt is a potent weapon of the alternative medicine industry.
 It’s the same tactic as was used by the tobacco industry.
 You scrape together a few lousy papers like this one and use them to pretend that there’s a controversy.
 For years the tobacco industry used this tactic to try to persuade people that cigarettes didn’t give you cancer, and that nicotine wasn’t addictive.
 The main stream media obligingly invite the representatives of the industry who convey to the reader/listener that there is a controversy, when there isn’t.

 Acupuncture is no longer controversial.
 It just doesn’t work -see Acupuncture is a theatrical placebo: the end of a myth.
 Try to imagine a pill that had been subjected to well over 3000 trials without anyone producing convincing evidence for a clinically useful effect.
 It would have been abandoned years ago.
 But by manufacturing doubt, the acupuncture industry has managed to keep its product in the news.
 Every paper on the subject ends with the words "more research is needed".
 No it isn’t.